omkar3232/DjangoProject/README.md

-CRUD API for Client and Project entities
-This setup provides a basic CRUD API for managing Clients and Projects in a Django application using MySQL.
+ A basic CRUD API for managing Clients and Projects in a Django using rest framework, MySQL.

 ---------------------------------------------------------------------------------
 You can now test your API endpoints using Postman or any other API client: